TFSA Interest Rates

 Because of inflation you may not be earning as much inside a TFSA as you thought.
 Use the formula (Interest – Inflation) = Actual earnings (aka your ‘real return’ vs a ‘nominal return).
 For instance, if you have money inside a TFSA earning at 3% but inflation is sitting at 2%, you are actually only earning 1% in real profit.
-Inflation in Canada has sat around 2-2.5% for the past several years (though in 2021-2022, this appears to be rising quickly), so it’s a good idea to make sure your investments inside your TFSA are growing by at least that amount in order to break even over the long term.
+Inflation in Canada has sat around 2-2.5% for the past several years, but towards the end of 2022, this skyrocketed to over 8%.
+It’s always a good idea to make sure your investments inside your TFSA are growing by the approximate rate of inflation in order to break even over the long term.

 How interest rates affect borrowing money for a TFSA

 When borrowing money to invest in your TFSA, your interest rate will depend on your creditworthiness and how much you are borrowing.
-If you are an excellent candidate you may be offered the financial institution’s “prime rate” (usually around 3%).
+If you are an excellent candidate you may be offered the financial institution’s “prime rate” (currently around 6%).
 But most people will be offered somewhere around prime + 1-2%.

 Other factors include the length of time you plan to borrow the money for.
 Shorter-term loans (up to a year) will generally get you a lower interest rate from the banks since they can more easily predict market forces and economic climate over the short term.
 If you plan to borrow for a longer period of time you will likely have to put up with a higher interest rate since economic uncertainty goes up over the long term.